Tofudog/Tofudog/README.md

 - 👋 Hi, I’m @Tofudog
-- 🎄 I’m interested in structures, logic, the world and beyond
+- 🎄 I want to know how things work
-- 🌱 I’m currently learning machine learning and calculus
+- 🌱 I'm a student at Emory University and an SDE intern at Amazon
-- 📫 How to reach me: * leodefarias25@gmail.com; https://www.linkedin.com/in/leonardo-de-farias-857167222/
+- 📫 How to reach me: * leodefarias25@gmail.com